carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 slug: updating-resources-automatically-when-their-referenced-resources-are-updated
 date: 2022-06-30
 author: Kumari Tanushree
-excerpt: "Automatic update to the resources by kapp when their referenced resources get updated"
+excerpt: "In this blog, we are going to learn how to use kapp to automatically re-start or re-deploy the resources when their referenced resources get updated."
 image: /img/logo.svg
 tags: ['carvel', 'kapp', 'versioned-resource']